xitop/edzed/docs/blocks.rst

       This is a new feature in Python 3.8, but the current code emulates it also in Python 3.7.

+  .. method:: abort() -> Event
+    :classmethod:

+    A shortcut for ``Event('_ctrl', 'abort')``.

+    Create an event addressed to circuit's :class:`ControlBlock` with an instruction to abort the simulation due to an error.

+  .. method:: shutdown() -> Event
+    :classmethod:

+    A shortcut for ``Event('_ctrl', 'shutdown')``

+    Create an event addressed to circuit's :class:`ControlBlock` with an instruction to shut down the simulation.

 Data describing the event is added each time a new event is triggered.
 ``on_output`` events are sent with three data items: